sreedatta-v/Cyclistic-Case-Study/README.md

 7. Are there any problems with the data?

-More information regarding the units of measure, stations and riders would add to the data’s value.
+More information regarding the units of measure, stations, and riders would add to the data’s value.

 ### Key tasks:
 1. Download data and store it appropriately - completed

-2. Identify how it’s organised - completed
+2. Identify how it’s organized - completed

 3. Sort and filter the data. - completed